Charlottesville Estate Planning Lawyer

 A trust may also give you greater power to control the circumstances of distributions.
 It gives you the power to choose a person, called a trustee, who has a legal duty carry out your wishes.

-Other types of trusts our estate planning lawyer can help you with include:
+Other types of trusts our lawyer can help you with include:

 - Charitable trusts – Set aside assets to benefit a charitable organization of your choice